Freedom of religion in Myanmar: Restrictions on religious freedom

-The Government allowed members of all religious groups to establish and maintain links with coreligionists in other countries and to travel abroad for religious purposes, subject to the country's restrictive passport and visa issuance practices, foreign exchange controls, and government monitoring, which extended to all international activities by all citizens regardless of religion.
 The Government sometimes expedited its burdensome passport issuance procedures for Muslims making the Hajj or Buddhists going on pilgrimage to Bodhgaya, India, although it limited the number of pilgrims.
 In 2006 government officials allowed approximately 3,000 Muslims to participate in the Hajj.
-The procedure reportedly became more cumbersome in 2006 due to the relocation of most government offices from Rangoon to Nay Pyi Taw.
-Observers speculate that had this not been the case, more Muslims would have gone.
-During the period covered by this report, immigration and passport officials continued to use the occasion of the Hajj to extort bribes from would-be travellers.
 Government and private travel agencies processed approximately 2,500 Buddhist pilgrims to travel to Bodhgaya in India.

 Non-Buddhists continued to experience employment discrimination at upper levels of the public sector.
 Few have ever been promoted to the level of Director General or higher.
 There were no non-Buddhists who held flag rank in the armed forces, although a few Christians reportedly achieved the rank of lieutenant colonel.
-The Central Executive Committee of the largest opposition group—the National League for Democracy—also included no non-Buddhists, although individual members from most religious groups in the country supported the party.
+The Central Executive Committee of the largest opposition group - the National League for Democracy - also included no non-Buddhists, although individual members from most religious groups in the country supported the party.
 The Government discouraged Muslims from enlisting in the military, and Christian or Muslim military officers who aspired for promotion beyond the rank of major were encouraged by their superiors to convert to Buddhism.
 Some Muslims who wished to join the military reportedly had to list "Buddhist" as their religion on their application, though they were not required to convert.